 Meanwhile, a heavyweight category is dominated by Great Britain’s Anthony Joshua, who is boasting an undefeated record of 22/0/0 and is well on the way to become the undisputed world champion.
 Right now Joshua is holding 4 different titles.

 Some of the other highly regarded boxers include Ukrainian lightweight Vasyl Lomachenko, Mexican middleweight Canelo Alvarez, and American heavyweight Deontay Wilder, to name just a few most impressive performers.
 In many weight categories, there is no clear-cut favorite that is likely to concurrently own all major belts, so it can be quite hard to make reliable boxing predictions today.

 5. Boxing betting tips for today

 There are numerous opportunities to bet on professional boxing, as various fights are staged every week.
-Absence of prohibitive favorites in most weight classes presents another factor to be considered, and favors bettors who prefer chasing upsets.
+An absence of prohibitive favorites in most weight classes presents another factor to be considered and favors bettors who prefer chasing upsets.
 However, there are enough top-tier fighters to provide safe betting options that can be parlayed into modest winnings without too much risk.
 Naturally, championship fights attract the largest number of bets, and betting on a dominant fighter to defend his belt is one of the least risky options, although with slim winnings.
 It’s often possible to find better boxing betting odds on less heralded bouts, where relatively unknown boxers with good resumes have a chance to upset an aging favorite.
-The dream scenario would be to identify an up-and-coming boxer and wager on him before he becomes a power brand, but this might require close following of the amateur boxing scene for a long period of time.
+The dream scenario would be to identify an up-and-coming boxer and wager on him before he becomes a power brand, but this might require a close following of the amateur boxing scene for a long period of time.